Museum Studies Standard Course List

 This class will serve as an introduction to creating, controlling, and protecting collections.
 We will look at the fundamentals of collections care (collections plans and policies, accessions, deaccessioning, loans, access, and the physical protection of museum objects) as well as legal and ethical issues related to collecting and collections management.
 Because guidelines to best practices run up against contingencies ‘on the ground,’ case studies will introduce students to challenges encountered in museum practice.

-CMST 6202 – Collections Management: Practical Applications (Spring) pre-requisite: CMST 6201
+CMST 6202 – Collections Management: Practical Applications (Spring) prerequisite: CMST 6201

 This class focuses on the implementation of collections policies and procedures: establishing and managing collections, management procedures and systems, documentation of collections, records preservation, collections access and storage, handling, packing and shipping, and inventory control.
 This is the second- semester, applied class for 6201.
 CMST 6201 Introduction to Collections Management is required for this class.

-CMST 6203 – Preventive Conservation Concepts (Fall)
+CMST 6203 – Preventive Conservation Concepts (Fall, Spring)

-CMST 6204 – Preventive Conservation Techniques (Spring) pre-requisite: CMST 6203
+CMST 6204 – Preventive Conservation Techniques (Spring) prerequisite: CMST 6203

 Builds upon topics introduced in the Preventive Conservation Concepts course with emphasis placed on practical exercises and ethical issues.
 Students will learn how to evaluate and monitor collections, how to prepare a grant for collections care, and how to develop and implement policies and procedures to facilitate collections care.
-CMST 6203 (or its cross-listed equivalent in Fine Arts/Anthropology) is required for this class.
+CMST 6203 (or its cross-listed equivalent in Anthropology) is required for this class.

 CMST 6205 – Archival Practice (Fall)

 This course introduces museum professionals to the core ideas and practices of archivists and archival institutions.
-It establishes a foundation of` knowledge about archival materials (their nature and uses); professional principles and practices in the management of archival materials (archival theory and functions); archival institutions (purposes, placement, operations); and the archives profession (values, organizations).
+It establishes a foundation of knowledge about archival materials (their nature and uses); professional principles and practices in the management of archival materials (archival theory and functions); archival institutions (purposes, placement, operations); and the archives profession (values, organizations).
 It will illuminate differences and commonalities in professional values and methods of archives and museums.
 Students will become familiar with doing research in archives.

 CMST 6206 – Digitization & Digital Asset Management (Spring)